NEONScience/NEON-Data-Skills/tutorials/Python/Lidar/intro-lidar/classify_raster_with_threshold-py/classify_raster_with_threshold-py.md

 urlTitle: classify-raster-thresholds-py
 ---

-# Classify a Raster Using Threshold Values in Python

 In this tutorial, we will learn how to:
 1. Read NEON LiDAR Raster Geotifs (eg. CHM, Slope Aspect) into Python numpy arrays with gdal.